jduffield65/Isca/docs/namelists/surface/mixed_layer.md

 #### `land_option`
 *string*</br>
 There are 4 choices of the land mask in *Isca* given below.
-I think this parameter should be set to the same value as [`land_option`](../main/idealized_moist_physics.md#land_option) in the [`idealized_moist_phys_nml`](../main/idealized_moist_physics.md) namelist.
-The `lonlat` option is not valid in that namelist though, so I am not sure what to do in that case.
+This parameter should be set to the same value as [`land_option`](../main/idealized_moist_physics.md#land_option) in the [`idealized_moist_phys_nml`](../main/idealized_moist_physics.md) namelist. **If it is not specified here but is elsewhere, then none of the land parameters set in this module will be used.**

 ??? note "Heat capacity calculation"
     The heat capacity calculation is different over land for the different options of `land_option`.